Properties of concrete

-Concrete has relatively high compressive strength (resists breaking, when squeezed), but significantly lower tensile strength (vulnerable to breaking, when pulled apart).
+Concrete has relatively high compressive strength (resistance to breaking when squeezed), but significantly lower tensile strength (resistance to breaking when pulled apart).
 The compressive strength is typically controlled with the ratio of water to cement when forming the concrete, and tensile strength is increased by additives, typically steel, to create reinforced concrete.
 In other words we can say concrete is made up of sand (which is a fine aggregate), ballast (which is a coarse aggregate), cement (can be referred to as a binder) and water (which is an additive).

 Reinforced concrete

 Concrete has relatively high compressive strength, but significantly lower tensile strength.
-As a result, without compensating, concrete would almost always fail from tensile stresses (Stress (mechanics)#Mohr's circle) even when loaded in compression.
+As a result, without compensating, concrete would almost always fail from tensile stresses even when loaded in compression.
 The practical implication of this is that concrete elements subjected to tensile stresses must be reinforced with materials that are strong in tension (often steel).
 The elasticity of concrete is relatively constant at low stress levels but starts decreasing at higher stress levels as matrix cracking develops.
 Concrete has a very low coefficient of thermal expansion, and as it matures concrete shrinks.
 All concrete structures will crack to some extent, due to shrinkage and tension.
 Concrete which is subjected to long-duration forces is prone to creep.
 The density of concrete varies, but is around 2,400 kg/m3.

 Reinforced concrete is the most common form of concrete.
 The reinforcement is often steel rebar (mesh, spiral, bars and other forms).
 Structural fibers of various materials are available.
 Concrete can also be prestressed (reducing tensile stress) using internal steel cables (tendons), allowing for beams or slabs with a longer span than is practical with reinforced concrete alone.
 Inspection of existing concrete structures can be non-destructive if carried out with equipment such as a Schmidt hammer, which is sometimes used to estimate relative concrete strengths in the field.